 “Not all who wander are lost,” spoke this projection of Teacher.
 Then there is a unicorn.
 Oh hello, white beauty with the azure hair.

-“Welcome home, May-Emily,” he says, a rich, resonating sound.
+“Welcome home, Mayli,” he says, a rich, resonating sound.
 A hand decorated in bracelets and a single ring extends to me, I flinch and my own hand brushes my hair.
 I look at it with wonder.
 It’s blue.
-I’m also in a dress that vaguely makes me think ‘dark lolita.’
-Not gothic, not sweet, but somewhere in between.
-I don’t know.
-It’s been years since I was interested in alternative fashion like that.
-People said I wasn’t cute enough, was too brown.
-They said bohemian was more appropriate for me.

-I gasp and try to break free, but in the real world, Andrei is watching me with the same intensity as the white haired man, and a warmth runs up, not down, my spine as he repeats his words.
-“Welcome home, May-Emily.”
+I gasp and try to break free, but in our bodies, he’s watching me with the same intensity as the white-haired man, and a warmth runs up, not down, my spine as he repeats his words.
+“Welcome home, Mayli.”
 I stare.
-No telltale signs of being borrowed or possessed.
+No more telltale signs of an otherworld potent.
 “Music box, music box, music box.
-Remember the Dremael of your childhood, remember the little girl now grown.
+Remember the Dremael of your childhood.
 Take my hand and step into the circle.”

-I’m not being borrowed or possessed either, and yet my words are strange and familiar at once to me.
-“I am the Priestess of the Forest.”
+My words are strange and familiar at once to me.
+“I am the forest child, grown.”

-Reality and Elysium merge as I accept their – his – hand and I cross that boundary into the circle of evergreen trees.
+Perspectives merge as I accept Shallyn’s hand, and I cross that boundary into the circle of evergreen trees.

 The Sun is setting when we both remember the world again.